 This breaks up a long consistent body of text and allows users eyes’ to breathe in-between content.
 Imagine reading this article without chapter breaks on a mobile phone, it would become very draining.

-How To Use H2 Headers On My Website
+How To Use H2 Headers

 Whilst your H1 is the main Header, your H2s are essentially the chapter headings throughout the page.
 In this article, you will notice it is split into sections using H2s.